thezoid/ShopPyBot/readme.md

 3. Run `bot.py` or `bot-availCheck.py` through your favorite method
      - *NOTE:* It is recommended to run this through the command line to more easily observe any output that may come up

+### Link Processor

+To make the population of links for the availability check easier to process, modify `data.csv` such that each line is a pair of `item name, link to BestBuy item`.
+Once you have all your new items accounted for, run `processor.ps1` to generate new content in `out.json`.
+Copy and paste the contents of the `data` array inside of `out.json` to the `items` array in the `available` `settings.json` section.

 ## Customizing `settings.json`

 ### Debug